$ 1,009,137 raised 2,759 donors

 • 1st annual Disability Day of Mourning,

-• 2nd annual DisOrientation, Disability Action Month, and Disability Pride Month,
+• 2nd annual DisOrientation, Disability Action Month, Autism and Neurodivergence Celebration Month, and Disability Pride Month (upcoming),

-• 3rd annual DisCo Graduation and Awards Ceremony,
+• 3rd annual DisCo Graduation and Awards Ceremony (upcoming),

 • Mask4Mask event series,